Expensify/App/OfflineUX.md

 4. Is the UI a form?

 Any easy way to tell if something is a form is to try and find a submit button.
-If a submit button is present or if the user is filling out fields that we want to save locally, answer YES to this question.
+If a submit button is present or if the user is filling out form inputs, answer YES to this question.

 5. Can the server response be anticipated?

 Assuming that the request succeeds when it’s sent to the server, do you know what would happen next?
-For example, we would answer NO if there is some new data coming back from the server that we have no way of guessing.
+For example, we would answer NO if there is some new data coming back from the server that we have no way of guessing (example: a list of bank accounts from Plaid, input validation that the client isn't able to perform like re-using an existing password when resetting a password).
 Answer YES if it’s easy to tell what the response from the server would be.

 6. Is there validation done on the server?

 If there is some validation happening on the server that needs to happen before the feature can work, then we answer YES to this question.
-Remember, this is referring to validation that cannot happen on the front end (e.g. min/max characters in a password).
+Remember, this is referring to validation that cannot happen on the front end (e.g. reusing an existing password when resetting a password).
 For example, if we want to set up a bank account then our answer to the previous question (5) is YES (we could imagine that the server returns a 200 and we would know what the next page would look like).
 However, our answer to this question is NO (because we can’t suggest to the user that their request succeeded when really it hasn’t been sent yet–their card wouldn’t work!)

 This question can be tricky, so if you’re unsure, please ask a question in #expensify-open-source and tag the contributor management engineer team.